 - Click Start RSS to send your RSS campaign based on the schedule you chose, or click the drop-down arrow and choose Send Now and start RSS campaign to immediately send a campaign and start the schedule.

-RSS campaigns function differently than other types of MailChimp campaigns.
+RSS campaigns function differently than other types of Mailchimp campaigns.
 When you create an RSS campaign, we generate the parent copy of the campaign that is referenced for each individual send.
-When the RSS campaign sends to your list at its scheduled time, each sent copy is referred to as a child of the parent campaign.
+When the RSS campaign sends at its scheduled time, each sent copy is referred to as a child of the parent campaign.

 We generate a campaign report for each child RSS campaign.
 To see an overview of the child campaign reports for a parent RSS campaign, follow these steps.

 - If you have more than one audience, click the Current audience drop-down and choose the one associated with the campaign you want to work with.

 - Find the parent RSS campaign you want to work with, and click Sent Campaigns.

 This will take you to a list of all the sent child campaigns for that RSS campaign.

 - Click View Report to view the report for a child campaign.

 Troubleshoot your RSS campaign

 If your campaign has errors, take a look at our troubleshooting resource to find out how to resolve common issues with RSS.